hrdylan/20-20-Website/README.md

   development and not yet hosted online.

 # Downloading and Viewing the Project:
-  Download the "Main" .html .css and .js files and put in the same directory, add the files from the image assests file to the directory.
-Open the html document with Google Chrome to view.
+  Clone the repository or download its contents into the same directory.
+Open 2020.html with Chrome or Safari to view project.

 # Notes on the implementation:
   Although the website is multi-page, only one html document is used.
 Instead of linking multiple pages via <a>